wayansudiarta/new-power-method/README.md

-# New Power Method for Eigenvalue Problems
+# Supporting Files for New Power Method

-This repository provides supporting files used in our publication: I Wayan Sudiarta and Hadi Susanto (2022), "New Power iteration for Solving Eigenvalue Problems", ArXiv publications.
+This repository provides supporting files for our publication: I Wayan Sudiarta and Hadi Susanto (2022), "New Power Method for Solving Eigenvalue Problems", ArXiv publications.

-The new power method is used to determine eigenvalues and eigenvectors of the eigen equation:
+The new power method is used to determine eigenvalues and eigenvectors of the eigenequation:

 $$ \hat{H} \psi = E \psi $$